What Makes a Broker Good for Scalping?

 No broker can save a losing strategy.
 Scalping has one of the highest failure rates of any trading style — not because the strategy is inherently flawed, but because transaction costs compound rapidly on losing runs.

-**Before live trading:** Paper trade your strategy for 100+ trades.
+Before live trading: Paper trade your strategy for 100+ trades.
 Calculate your theoretical edge after all costs.
 If it's not clearly positive, do not scale up.
+Some active traders pursue funded accounts instead of risking their own capital — our guide to prop firm challenges explains how those evaluations work and why a prop firm is not a regulated broker.

 This article is for educational purposes only.
 Trading CFDs involves significant risk of loss.